 The company has developed an exploration strategy of drill testing the well-defined targets that have already been identified across the three Project areas in parallel with new exploration (geological mapping, geochemistry, and geophysics) to advance many prospective target areas that are less advanced.
-Ballymore also plans to estimate a new Mineral Resource at the Dittmer mine and assess options to recommence mining to generate cash flows to support its exploration program.
+Ballymore also plans to estimate a new Mineral Resource at the Dittmer mine.